aaveggupta/Incredible-India/README.md

 # Fashion Gallery
-In this project, I have designed and implemented the gallery UI which is minimal and clean!
-I got to know more powers of flex-properties, and how to implement neomorphic designs! 🚀
+In this project, I have designed and implemented the indian tourism hero page which is minimal and clean!! 🚀

 ### Screenshot